• Home

 • Recipes

-You are here: Home / Baby Boomer Wellness / Fitness Over 50 / Key Health Benefits of Cycling in Later Life
+You are here: Home / Baby Boomer Wellness / Fitness Over 50 / The Key Health Benefits of Cycling in Later Life

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

-September 16, 2020 by Jennifer Dawson 2 Comments
+by Jennifer Dawson 2 Comments

 Physical activity often decreases as women get older, but there are more physical and mental health risks in women who are not active.
 Cycling is a great, low impact form of cardiovascular exercise ideal for those who want to lose some weight or those who want to lift their mood.
 Here are some of the health benefits associated with cycling that Baby Boomers can take advantage of.